OmarLaham/RW-Buddy/README.md

 The app is ready to be deployed to Azure and uses [this Micosoft provided repo](https://github.com/microsoft/azure-streamlit-chatbot) as an initial template.

 ## Demo Video:
-Would like to watch in action?
-Click [here](/demo/demo.mp4) for a video demo of the app 😊.
+Would like to watch in action 🤩?
+Click [here](https://youtu.be/fnhrjF15kyQ) for a Youtube video demo ▶️ of the app 😊.

 ## Screenshot:
 ![RW-Buddy Demo Screenshot](/demo/screenshot.png "RW-Buddy Demo Screenshot")